 The JBL Xtreme 3 uses Bluetooth 5.1 and only supports the SBC Bluetooth codec.
 Unlike many other portable speakers, however, this one has an aux port.
 That means you can overcome some of the Bluetooth quality limitations.
 It makes sense to include one, too, because as mentioned earlier “portable” is a broad term here for such a large speaker.

-You get Bluetooth multipoint with this speaker, so you can connect up to two devices at once.
+You get Bluetooth multipoint with this speaker to connect up to two devices simultaneously.
 But it doesn’t remember a list of them.
 Instead, you must connect to one and then another.
 Then, you can manually play and pause content on each.
 Attempting to add a third erases these two and connects the speaker solely to that device.

 How long does the battery last on the JBL Xtreme 3?